griffinwork40/clickup-mcp/README.md

 - `clickup_start_time_entry` - Start time tracking
 - `clickup_stop_time_entry` - Stop time tracking
 - `clickup_get_time_entries` - Get time tracking entries

+## Status Filtering

+Status filtering has been improved with automatic client-side fallback:
+- `clickup_get_tasks` and `clickup_search_tasks` now automatically fall back to client-side filtering if API filtering fails
+- `clickup_count_tasks_by_status` is a dedicated tool optimized for counting tasks by status
+- `clickup_export_tasks_to_csv` exports tasks to CSV with automatic status filtering and custom field extraction
+- All tools handle pagination correctly with status filtering

+## CSV Export

+The `clickup_export_tasks_to_csv` tool makes it easy to export tasks:
+- Automatically handles pagination for large lists
+- Fetches detailed task information to include custom fields
+- Supports status filtering
+- Returns CSV content that can be saved to a file
+- Includes all standard fields (ID, name, status, dates, etc.) and custom fields

 ## Response Formats